 Supports insurance company portals

-Supports the electronic communication between the company and an insurance provider for payment authorization.
+Supports the communication between the medical practice and an insurance provider for payment authorization of insurance claims.

-Supports submission of bills to the patient or insurance provider and receiving authorization for payments.
-May include most components offered in standalone web-based medical billing software.
+Supports medical coding and billing services, including the submission of bills to patients and insurance providers.
+Medical billing software features should also manage receiving authorization for billing payments as well as general medical coding.
+This feature may include most of the components offered in a standalone web-based medical billing software.

 Clinical task assignment